matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 and don't loathe mirrors anymore.
 And, apparently, the Strava posts are serving as inspiration for two people I know to work on their own fitness.

-Most importantly - I'm much less likely to drop dead and leave my wife without insurance.
+Most importantly, I'm much less likely to drop dead and leave my wife without insurance.

 TBC...